dhicks/chlorpyrifos/paper.md

 Finally, I also include two control variables.
 Because PUR data come only from agricultural uses, we expect chlorpyrifos use to be negatively correlated with population density and positively correlated with agricultural employment.
 Density was not substantially correlated with any variables of interest (except for a low-moderate negative correlation with White; $r = -.4$).
 Because density is left-bounded at 0, we use log density to simplify the Bayesian prior on its true value.
 Agricultural employment has a moderate-strong correlation with Hispanic ($r = .67$).

-All independent variables are given in table \ref{tab.iv}.
+All independent variables are given in table \ref{tab.iv}, and descriptive statistics for both places and tracts are given in table \ref{tab.desc_stats}

 | Category       | Independent Variable |
 |:---------------|:-------------------|